Do You Need Qualifications to Work as a Proofreader?

 Becoming A Proofreader

 Written by industry experts, our course is CPD certified.
-On top of that, if you achieve a distinction score of 80% or above in both Becoming A Proofreader and Becoming An Editor, you are guaranteed work opportunities with our partner company, Proofed!
+On top of that, if you achieve distinction scores of 80% or above in both Becoming A Proofreader and Becoming An Editor, you can take up a paid work trial with our partner company, Proofed, and start gaining experience right away.

 Start your journey